 The wisdom of Yeshua Mariyah surfaces whenever love’s glory is unveiled, as in the Shrine of Saint Melangell at Pennant or here in Saint Melangell’s Cell, hidden in old woodland over a running stream.
 There is no end to love’s glory whether here where elemental energies meet, or in the Wisdom Cell where the Beloved Disciple’s witness to resurrection soars beneath the dome as in a cave.
 Wherever we turn, turning opens to seeing and glory is revealed.

 The beauty at the heart of this completeness is visible in Saint Melangell who protected the hare fleeing from the Prince’s hunt.
 Her Sanctuary is a haven of peace that resonates with love’s glory like the Gospel of John.
-No-one needed to penetrate the true identity of the Beloved Disciple because it is the mystery of self-emptying, bearing witness not to herself but to her Beloved.
-No-one needs to know that Mariyah the Migdala was the tower of strength that healed Peter’s confusion, although he could not acknowledge her.
-Patriarchy owes its strength in the resurrection to her but cannot acknowledge the fact without transcending itself.
-In fact it has always been nourished by this transcendence, which generously pours itself out without holding anything back.
-It does so because the Beloved Disciple really learned love’s glory from her Beloved and never ceases to share the mystery of love in all its hidden glory.
+No-one needed to penetrate the true identity of the Beloved Disciple because it is the mystery of self-emptying humility, bearing witness not to herself but to her Beloved.
+No-one needs to know that Mariyah Migdala was the tower of strength that healed Peter’s confusion, although he could not acknowledge her.
+Patriarchy owes its strength in the resurrection to her but cannot acknowledge the fact without transcending its deep-seated fears.
+In fact, it has always been nourished by this transcendence, which generously pours itself out without holding anything back.
+It does so because the Beloved Disciple really learned love’s glory from Christ, her Beloved, never ceasing to share the mystery of love in all its hidden glory.